top of page

 Working better together!

-Together the Cities of Crest Hill and Joliet and the Villages of Channahon, Minooka, Romeoville, and Shorewood are working to establish this Commission and achieve its mission to provide a sustainable, reliable, and high-quality water supply for the member communities by 2030 and beyond in order to support public health, safety, economic interests, and quality of life.
+Together the Cities of Crest Hill and Joliet and the Villages of Channahon, Minooka, Romeoville, and Shorewood have established this Commission and are working to achieve its mission to provide a sustainable, reliable, and high-quality water supply for the member communities by 2030 and beyond in order to support public health, safety, economic interests, and quality of life.

 Benefits of Lake Michigan Water